robottaway/Famoso-Reports/README.txt

 Getting Started
 ---------------

+As a prerequiste you'll need virtualenv and virtualenvwrapper installed.

 - cd <directory containing this file>

+- mkvirtualenv famoso_reports

-- $venv/bin/python setup.py develop
+- python setup.py develop

+- pserve development.ini

-- $venv/bin/populate_famoso_reports development.ini
+- initialize_db development.ini

-- $venv/bin/pserve development.ini
+- update_user development.ini root <new password>

+As another strategy for setting up the database you could run the numbered sql files in the sql folder.

 Psycopg
 ---------------------------------------